yiyangliu3218/1724_CourseProject/proposal.md

 1. **Feature Design**

     To create a chat room, users can initiate a request, and the system will assign a unique ID to each new room, allowing others to join by entering this ID.
 When a chat room is created, the system can initialize a user list.
 For joining, users can enter the chat room ID to join an existing room.
 Upon successfully joining, the system will update the user list by adding the new user and establishing a WebSocket connection to facilitate message exchange.
-If the user joins an already active chat room, the system can load previous messages to provide context.
+If the user joins an already active chat room, the system can load the list of existing users' IDs.

 2. **Technical Implementation**